 “It should also ensure that the impact of this phenomenon that we have started to experience and from the scientific predictions will continue for a while due to climate change, is mitigated such that the economy of the country will be stronger,”

-According to him, like any other citizens of other nations, Nigerians generate waste and this contributes to environmental pollution.
+According to him, Nigerians generate waste like citizens of other nations, which contributes to environmental pollution.

-“It becomes more evident in Nigeria because of the lawless ways in which most cities are managed.
+“It becomes more evident in Nigeria because of the lawless ways most cities are managed.
 Nobody cares about environmental laws and their enforcement is very minimal.

-“So activities like bush burning, burning of tyres and waste; all these go into the environment and affect the ozone layer which then contributes to global warming.
+“So activities like bush burning, burning of tyres and waste; all these go into the environment and affect the ozone layer, contributing to global warming.

 “Most cities have waste dump sites that are on open fire, waste on the streets and on the road median and when it rains all these are washed into the gutters, river channels and it clogs the various channels, which then contributes to flooding.

-“Nigerians contribute in a great way to pollution and environmental hazard which comes back to haunt us,” he said.
+“Nigerians contribute greatly to pollution and environmental hazards, which come back to haunt us,” he said.

 Afolayan, however, said despite negative human activities to the environment in Nigeria, the way and magnitude of the flooding we are experiencing go beyond the waste we are generating alone,